robtweed/qoper8-cp/README.md

 When a Message Handler Script File is needed by *QOper8-cp*, it dynamically imports it as a module.
 This is the standard way to load modules into Child Processes, but of course, it means that each of your Message Handler Script Files need to reside in a file that is fetched via the file path you've specified.

-This approach is OK, but you may want to create a single Node.js file that includes all your logic, including that of your Worker Message Handler scripts.
+This approach is OK, but you may want to create a single Node.js or Bun.js file that includes all your logic, including that of your Worker Message Handler scripts.

 *QOper8-cp* therefore provides an alternative way to define and specify your type-specific Message Handlers by creating a string that contains just the processing code.